top of page

 Given the above evidence, we apply the following in our practice:

-We focus on patients with knee OA (typically grade 2-3) who have symptoms (pain, function loss) and who are motivated for regenerative intervention.
+We focus on patients with knee OA (typically grade 2-3) who have symptoms like pain and functional loss.
+We seek those who are motivated for regenerative intervention.

-We use robust centrifugation systems, ensuring platelet concentration and preparation quality (whether single or double spin) and avoid contamination (red-cell / leucocyte burden).
+We use robust centrifugation systems to ensure platelet concentration and preparation quality, whether single or double spin, while avoiding contamination.

-To maximise accuracy, minimise risk, and optimise joint delivery.
+To maximise accuracy, we minimise risk and optimise joint delivery.

-We believe imaging is valuable for monitoring structural change, not only symptoms.
+We believe imaging is valuable for monitoring structural change, not just symptoms.

-We combine PRP with physiotherapy & manual therapy/osteopathy (strengthening, alignment optimisation, weight/biomechanics) because regenerative therapies work best when loaded with smart rehab.
+We combine PRP with physiotherapy and manual therapy/osteopathy.
+This includes strengthening, alignment optimisation, and weight/biomechanics.
+Regenerative therapies work best when paired with smart rehabilitation.

-We inform patients that while PRP can significantly improve pain, ROM, function and may show structural benefits, not all structural changes (osteophytes, cysts) will reverse rapidly.
+We inform patients that while PRP can significantly improve pain, ROM, and function, not all structural changes will reverse rapidly.

 Safety & Effectiveness — What the Study Confirms

-Effectiveness: The trial confirms clinically meaningful improvements (pain, function, ROM) plus measurable improvements in cartilage thickness and sclerosis.
+Effectiveness: The trial confirms clinically meaningful improvements in pain, function, and ROM, along with measurable improvements in cartilage thickness and sclerosis.
 This strengthens the case for PRP as a serious option for knee OA rather than just an experimental therapy.

 Why Choose Us in Birmingham & Warwickshire for PRP?

-Specialists exclusively focused on degenerative joint conditions and regenerative medicine (not generic sports-injury clinics).
+✅ Specialists exclusively focused on degenerative joint conditions and regenerative medicine.

-Experienced application of PRP protocols aligned with latest research (including MRI-tracked approaches).
+✅ Experienced application of PRP protocols aligned with the latest research, including MRI-tracked approaches.

-Integrated care: assessment, PRP injection, image monitoring, physiotherapy & rehab — under one roof.
+✅ Integrated care: assessment, PRP injection, image monitoring, physiotherapy, and rehabilitation — all under one roof.

-Transparent communication: we will assess whether you are a suitable candidate, outline realistic expectations, and review evidence (like the trial above) with you before proceeding.
+✅ Transparent communication: we will assess your suitability, outline realistic expectations, and review evidence with you before proceeding.

-If you are experiencing knee osteoarthritis and have tried conservative management (physio, weight reduction, activity modification, medications) with sub-optimal relief and you want to explore a regenerative option backed by emerging MRI evidence, we invite you to book a consultation with us.
-We will review your knee, imaging, symptoms, goals, and assess whether PRP is a suitable path for you.
+If you are experiencing knee osteoarthritis and have tried conservative management with sub-optimal relief, we invite you to explore a regenerative option backed by emerging MRI evidence.
+We will review your knee, imaging, symptoms, and goals to assess whether PRP is a suitable path for you.

-The trial by Ghadamzadeh et al. (2025) demonstrates that PRP can deliver symptomatic relief and measurable structural improvement in cartilage thickness and sclerosis over six months, and at our clinics we bring that evidence into our practice every day.
+The trial by Ghadamzadeh et al. (2025) demonstrates that PRP can deliver symptomatic relief and measurable structural improvement in cartilage thickness and sclerosis over six months.
+At our clinics, we bring that evidence into our practice every day.

 Start Your Joint Health Journey Today